DataDog/go-secure-sdk/generator/randomness/README.md

 Reader exposes a thread-safe PRNG infinite random bytes generator initialized with a CSPRNG.
-Due to its infinite nature, you must ensure a data read limit in time or space to prevent hanging reader behavior.
+Due to its infinite nature, you must ensure a data read limit in time or space to prevent hanging reader behaviour.

 This reader is initialized with a different seed to ensure no collision between the atomic generation function calls and the stream generator.